Rate-Splitting Multiple Access for Multi-antenna Downlink Communication Systems: Spectral and Energy Efficiency Tradeoff: Numerical Results and Discussions

-The SE and EE benefits of RS have been verified in \cite{Mao2019EE}.
+The SE and EE benefits of RSMA have been verified in \cite{Mao2019EE}.
 Specifically, \cite{Mao2019EE} separately investigates the SE maximization problem which is solved by the WMMSE method and EE maximization problem which is solved by the SCA method.
-However, how the system EE of RS changes with the SNR, and how RS can control its SE and power consumption to achieve high EE, have never been studied.
-In this subsection, we compare the EE of RS with that of NoRS as SNR increases as well as the corresponding SE and power consumption achieved with both strategies.
-As we mentioned in Remark 2, Algorithm \ref{algorithm-SCA} can be directly adopted to solve the SE maximization Problem (\ref{RS-SE-problem}) and the EE maximization Problem (\ref{RS-EE-problem}) by setting $w=0$ and $w=1$, respectively.
+However, how the system EE of RSMA changes with the SNR, and how RSMA can control its SE and power consumption to achieve high EE, have never been studied.
+In this subsection, we compare the EE of RSMA with that of SDMA as SNR increases as well as the corresponding SE and power consumption achieved with both multiple access.
+As we mentioned in Remark 4, Algorithm \ref{algorithm-SCA} can be directly adopted to solve the SE maximization Problem (\ref{RS-SE-problem}) and the EE maximization Problem (\ref{RS-EE-problem}) by setting $w=0$ and $w=1$, respectively.